Skip to content

 The following recipe and photography were provided by local blogger Carolyn Hodges of The Dinner Shift.

 All you’ll need is a tacklebox-style container and an assortment of your favorite finger foods.
-This Sweet and Savory Snackle Box features a wide variety of Heinen’s fan-favorite snacks and treats, plus fresh fruit and vegetables from Heinen’s Produce Department.
+This Sweet and Savory Snackle Box features a wide variety of Heinen’s brand snacks and treats, plus fresh fruit and vegetables from Heinen’s Produce Department.

 Why You’ll Love this Recipe